SVInvNet: A Densely Connected Encoder-Decoder Architecture for Seismic Velocity Inversion: Methodology and Implementation

 To prepare interfaces resembling subsurface stratigraphic formations, we generated 116 distinct interface curves using various mathematical functions, including trigonometric, polynomial, and logarithmic.
 Eq. (\ref{eq:l1}) through (\ref{eq:l3}) display three examples of these functions.

 The interfaces are saved as integer values.
 The velocity model is created by randomly selecting the depth, interface shape, and velocity value for each layer, with the process commencing from the top layer and continuing downwards.
-This process for each velocity layer is illustrated in Alg. \ref{alg:layer}.
+This process for each velocity layer is illustrated in Alg. \ref{alg:multi-layer}.

 Two principles are considered in this process.
 First, the velocity value increases with depth, meaning that the lower layer always has a higher velocity than the upper one.
 Second, to partially maintain the geological sediment deposition logic between the layers, the shape of the interfaces above is influenced by those below.
+Hence, novel and stochastic interface configurations emerge, resulting in an expansion of the number of interfaces employed in the structure of velocity models beyond the initially designated 116 functions.
 Consequently, the stochastically chosen interfaces merge with the ones below.
 The inter layer velocity value varies between [1500, 4000] m/s.

 The minimum velocity difference between layers is 200 m/s.
 In a medium characterized by constant density, the velocity contrast across layer boundaries plays a crucial role in determining the reflection coefficient.
 Particularly, within layers with higher velocity values, a small contrast results in a significant decrease in the amplitude of the reflected wave.
 The size of the velocity models is 100$\times$100 grid points.